 Leveraging the capabilities and expertise among many precision manufacturers, software development firms, and research institutions, a diverse and highly skilled technical and engineering environment is readily available to collaborate in the development, prototyping, and commercialization of medical devices, biotech products, and healthcare IT applications.

-World-class talent at competitive rates approximately 17% below the national average.
+World-class talent at competitive rates below the national average.

 Notable Life Sciences Companies